 – Adapting the iTILT template and design/customise materials

-- Hands-on session: IWB-board skills development & tablet materials try-out
+- Hands-on: IWB-board skills development & tablet materials try-out

 • Review of the day

 • Hands-on session: Analysing and assessing classroom practices and & materials

 • Focus on IWB-supported reading & writing task components